 Experiences within the project include ongoing collaboration meetings and exchanges between and within schools, group visits to other schools in the United States, readings, discussions, conversations with visiting professionals, study weeks in Reggio Emilia, and restructuring the way professional time is invested at work.
 Schools within Project Infinity actively embrace the struggle of designing experiences borne from ongoing action research tempered by systemic professional collaboration.

-These opportunities are grounded by the regular participatory support of Inspired Practices whose efforts established exchanges with Amelia Gambetti, teacher for 25 years in Reggio Emilia, and a number of other leading experts in early childhood education.
+These opportunities are grounded by the regular participatory support of Inspired Practices whose efforts established exchanges with a number of leading experts in early childhood education.
 Building a stronger sense of camaraderie within and between schools has enabled more risk-taking, more openness to disagreement and change, less willingness to accept the status quo, and more willingness among educators to offer their unique points of view in an evolving style of collaboration and social construction.

 Project Infinity, a name coined by the founding group of schools in the School Development Project, is meant to suggest a style of work that builds forever on itself.
 Participation in Project Infinity is free of charge to member schools.
 The costs of the investment are covered through financial and time donations, and fees collected from other initiatives.